wavefrontHQ/docs/pages/doc/trace_data_details.md

 ### Custom Span-Level Tags for RED Metrics

 Wavefront derives RED metrics for spans that have the `application`, `service`, `cluster`, `shard`, `component`, or `operationName` span tags by default.
 See the section above on [Indexed and Unindexed Span Tags](#indexed-and-unindexed-span-tags) for details.

-Intelligent sampling filters out the unwanted spans to reduce the volume of ingested traces.
-See [Trace Sampling and Derived RED Metrics](#trace-sampling-and-derived-red-metrics) for details.
-Therefore, if you want to filter data using a span tag that is not a default span tag, you need to create a custom span-level tag.
+If you want to filter RED metrics data using a span tag that is not a default span tag, you need to propagate it as a custom span tag to the RED metrics.

 The following custom span tags are supported by default.